wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 - Support for VCS
 - Support for CI/CD and automation in general

 But it all didn’t come together overnight.
 I’d be lying if I said it all worked just the way we wanted from the beginning.
 Some things have taken longer than others to deliver on.
 Transforming a 16-year-old company’s developer experience doesn’t change overnight, but I still believe we focused on the right goals.
-And our commitment to removing the pain and challenges our customers felt was sincere — we reviewed and tried to understand every bug or defect reported to us, and I’m proud to say that what we have today is stable and works.
+And our commitment to removing the pain and challenges our customers felt was sincere — we reviewed and tried to understand every bug or defect reported to us, and I’m proud to say that what we have today is stable and works as expected.

 ### Salesforce CLI and OCLIF